 The Phonics Test is a compulsory test.
 It takes place in the second week of June, in the second half of Summer Term , towards the end of Year 1.

 How will this be conducted in Camp Hill Primary School?

 We, as educators, do not have any access to the Phonics Screening Check words until the morning of the first day of the Screening week in June.
-The test itself will be carried out by Miss Whittingham (Deputy Head) in order for the test to remain consistent across Year 1.
-Each child will take their test individually, with Miss Whittingham.
+The test itself will be carried out by your child’s class teacher.
+Each child will take their test individually, on a one-to-one basis.
 Unfortunately they will not be given any prompts to read the word again if they have read it incorrectly.
-However, they will have plenty of time to attempt each word and Miss Whittingham will do everything she can to put each child at ease when taking their test.
+However, they will have plenty of time to attempt each word and miss Lemsatef And Mrs Enrieu will do everything they can to put each child at ease when taking their test.
 Miss Lemsatef and Mrs Ashton are striving to support and prepare your children for these conditions.
 Should you have any questions at all about this please do not hesitate to ask!

 What is the pass mark?

 In order to achieve expected standard your child must be able to read 32 or more of the 40 words on the screening test.

 What if my child does not reach the pass-mark?

 If your child does not reach the expected standard in this test please do not panic!
 The Year 1 Screening Check also allows teachers to assess the possible learning needs, phonic skills and/or audible discrimination presented by each child.
 Should your child need extra support to achieve the expected level for reading, this support will be implemented and continued throughout Year 2, so that they can take this test again at the end of Year 2.

 How can I support my child at home?